Nanban Oruvan Vantha Piragu

 Nanban Oruvan Vantha Piragu (also marketed as NOVP) is a 2024 Indian Tamil-language coming-of-age buddy drama film directed by Ananth Ram, in his directorial debut and joinly produced by Masala Popcorn and White Feather.
 The film stars Ananth and Bhavani Sre in the lead roles, alongside RJ Vijay, Elango Kumaravel, Kulappulli Leela, Irfan (in his acting debut), Venkat Prabhu and Aishwarya.
 M. The film released on 2 August 2024 and opened to positive reviews from critics and audiences.
-The title of the film is derived from the lyrics of the song 'Mustafa Mustafa' in Kadhal Desam composed and sung by A. R. Rahman.

 Plot

 Anand begins sharing his memories with a co-passenger on his flight to Chennai.
 Born in 1992, Anand moved to Anandam Colony with his family after his younger brother's birth.
 He befriends Aadhi's gang and frequently clashes with Lalith's gang.
 During an intra-school event, Anand faces humiliation when he faints on stage due to crowd phobia, allowing his rival group to win.
 In 2011, Anand wished to opt out of engineering and pursue a degree in Visual Communication at Loyola College.
 His father, Ravi, a former aspiring cricketer who played in the Ranji Trophy team in 1984, had his dreams shattered by poverty.
 He emphasizes the importance of education, encouraging Anand to pursue his passions after completing his studies.

 Anand then joins Sri Muthulakshmi Engineering College, where he meets Kannamma from Delhi who boards at the same point for the college bus.
 Anand's struggles continue as he faints during a college seminar.
 However, he finds solace in his growing closeness with Kannamma.
 After completing their degree, Anand proposes an event management company, NOVP Events (formerly Infinity Events), to keep their friend group together.
 They agree to try this venture for a year before exploring other job opportunities.
 Anand also suggests developing an app called "Become a Star," but the project faces delays, and the loan they need is withheld.
 As a result, most of their friends lose hope and part ways to settle in their careers, leaving NOVP Events in limbo where Anand is left alone.